Welcome to the program, the Rush Limbaugh Program, and sitting in for Rush today.

 How you feel is secret.

-No, I I agree wholeheartedly with you there.
+No, I agree wholeheartedly with you there.

-Well you made you've made my case.
+Well, you've made my case.

-I mean I'm looking at this and going, that's the fundamental fundamentally in this country we have secret ballots on the important issues.
+I mean, I'm looking at this and going, that's the fundamental fundamentally in this country, we have secret ballots on the important issues.

 So why do you belong to the union?